2RichardWang/Qiskit-Camp/README.md

 # Qiskit-Camp
- code from the labs of the Qiskit Quantum Machine Learning camp 2021
+ code from the labs of the Qiskit Quantum Machine Learning camp (Summer of 2021)